Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Introduction

-Considerable effort has been devoted to understanding the approximation error for time-delay reconstruction associated with certain downstream models~\cite{giannakis2021delay, korda2018linear, das2019delay}, particularly regarding the asymptotic behavior of finite dimensional truncations that generate the information loss.
-Although these discussions build a solid foundation for numerical analysis, none verify whether the generic conditions are satisfied for a given measurement function.
-Furthermore, when the measurement function takes the form of a coordinate projection, the properties of the time-delay map are determined entirely by the inherent properties of the dynamical system.
-Because of the nonlinearity, the discrepancy of reconstruction ability in the sense of non-injectivity between different dynamical variables is naturally generated, and this informative difference is closely correlated with signal characteristics in other fields \cite{liu2013observability, liu2011controllability, bradley2018does}.
+A typical example of the downstream impact of unequal reconstruction quality is Convergent Cross Mapping (CCM), a widely used causal discovery method for nonlinear time series~\cite {sugihara2012detecting}.
+The core idea is that if a state variable $X$ drives $Y$, then $Y$ encodes information about $X$.
+Thus, the time-delay reconstruction of $Y (\mathcal{M}_Y)$ can be used to make accurate predictions of the state $\mathcal{M}_X$ via a $k$-nearest neighbor ($k$-NN) approach.
+As the data length increases, the prediction skill (correlation $\rho$) is expected to approach a high plateau near 1 gradually.
+However, as demonstrated in Figure~\ref{Misleading CCM result}, if one of the time-delay maps is poorly conditioned, rendering the time-delay maps unequally informative for the two observables, CCM can yield asymmetric cross-map skill and thereby mislead causal interpretation.

+Considerable effort has been devoted to analyzing the time-delay reconstructions, including operator-theoretic analyses of spectral properties~\cite{giannakis2021delay, korda2018linear, das2019delay} and practical criteria for selecting embedding parameters~\cite{pecora1995statistics, fraser1986independent}.
+These works provide important tools for understanding time-delay reconstructions, but they do not consider the case in which a fixed observation function yields a non-injective reconstruction.
+In the coordinate-projection setting considered here, different observed variables can produce reconstructions with different degrees of deterministic closure, and the difference in deterministic closure between observables is also closely correlated with topics such as the controllability or observability of complex networks~\cite{liu2013observability, liu2011controllability}.

-Several efforts have been made to investigate the quality of the time-delay reconstruction induced by coordinate projection, for example, classical nonlinear observability is framed in differential geometry via the rank conditions on Lie derivatives \cite{hermann2003nonlinear, aguirre2005observability}, however, it is not data-driven, which requires either analytic governing equations or stable Jacobian/derivative estimation.
-While other methods, such as SVDO \cite{aguirre2011investigating} and DDA \cite{gonzalez2020assessing}, are heuristic diagnostics but do not provide rigorous topological certificates.
+Several efforts have also been made to investigate the quality of the time-delay reconstruction.
+When the system equation is available, the non-injectivity of the time-delay map is closely related to the nonlinear observability of the observed variable, which can be framed in differential geometry via the rank conditions on Lie derivatives~\cite{1101601, aguirre2005observability}.
+However, this framework is not data-driven, since it requires either explicit governing equations or stable Jacobian/derivative estimation.
+While other methods, such as SVDO~\cite {aguirre2011investigating} and DDA~\cite {gonzalez2020assessing}, are heuristic diagnostics that do not directly measure the information loss caused by non-injectivity, it remains a challenge to propose a data-driven diagnostic for measuring the ambiguity introduced by the non-deterministic nature of time-delay reconstructions.